iamawanishmaurya/Contributor-Hub/README.md

 Welcome to the Contributor Hub! 👋

 This repository is designed to help people make their **first contribution** to open source.
-The goal is simple: add your favorite quote to the list below.
+The goal is simple: add your favorite quote to the `quotes.md` file.
 It's a great way to learn the basics of Git and GitHub in a friendly and low-pressure environment.

 ## How to Contribute

 Follow these simple steps to add your quote:

 1.  **Fork this repository.** Click the "Fork" button in the top right corner of this page.
 This will create a copy of this repository in your GitHub account.
-2.  **Edit the `README.md` file.** Open the `README.md` file in your forked repository and add your favorite quote to the list.
-Please include your name (or GitHub username) next to the quote.
-For example:
+2.  **Edit the `quotes.md` file.** Open the `quotes.md` file in your forked repository and add your favorite quote to the list.

     ```markdown
-    > "The only way to do great work is to love what you do." - Steve Jobs (iamawanishmaurya)
+    > "The best way to keep a prisoner from escaping is to make sure he never knows he's in prison." – Fyodor Dostoevsky
     ```

     Add your quote below the existing ones.